 The Study of Groupthink

-Alvernia University offers an online Bachelor of Science in Psychology and an online Bachelor of Science in Business Management.
+Alvernia University offers an online Bachelor of Science in Psychology and an online Bachelor of Science in Management.
 Balance education and a busy life through Alvernia University’s flexible online programs.
 Develop skills needed to succeed as a professional and learn from knowledgeable faculty in small class sizes.

 Additional sources: Organizational Behavior and Human Decision Processes, Forbes, Journal of Accountancy